 Brunch Hits the U.S.

-However, it wasn’t until the 1930s until brunch became a serious meal in the United States.
+However, it wasn’t until the 1930s until it became a serious meal in the United States.
 When someone of stature, such as a movie star or a businessperson, needed to do business on both coasts, they would often stop between trains in Chicago.
 On their Sunday stopover, they would travel to the Ambassador Hotel’s famed Pump Room and have a spot of brunch before continuing to the other side of the country.

-As fewer and fewer Americans headed to church on Sundays after World War II, that’s when brunch hit its stride.
+As fewer and fewer Americans headed to church on Sundays after World War II, that’s when it hit its stride.
 Sundays became a day to relax and do nothing, and brunch became the meal of choice.
 By the 1960s, a formal Sunday lunch disappeared into the more casual affair it is today.